4d/docs/website/translated_docs/es/settings/interface.md

 > Los temas por defecto pueden ser manejados utilizando CSS.
 For more information, please refer to the [Media Queries](../FormEditor/createStylesheet.md#media-queries) section.

 The main application scheme will be applied to forms by default.
-However, it can be overriden:
+Sin embargo, se puede remplazar:

 -   by the [SET APPLICATION COLOR SCHEME](https://doc.4d.com/4dv19R/help/command/en/page1762.html) command at the working session level;
 -   using by the [Color Scheme](../FormEditor/propertiesForm.html#color-scheme) form property at each form level (highest priority level). **Note:** When printed, forms always use the "Light" scheme.